Alerts & Notifications

 Overview

 The Alerts system monitors your Kubernetes clusters and notifies you when issues occur.
-Access it from Monitoring > Alert Rules in the sidebar.
+Access it from Monitoring > Alerting in the sidebar.
+The Alerting page is organized into two tabs: Notification Channels and Alert Rules.

 Key features: